 Don’t rehash what you or your partner said — focus on getting yourself grounded.
 Drink a cold glass of water, watch your favorite kitten youtube videos, or go on a short walk.
 I once had a client who went to Costco when he got into an argument.
 It helped ground him and he was able to come home calm and ready to talk.

-Step 5: Talk it Out — and Listen
+(BONUS Step 5: Talk it Out — and Listen)

 Communicating with your partner can be challenging, especially when you feel frustrated or misunderstood.
+Having a history of lots of arguments in relationships can make the trust shaky.
 But being vulnerable with your partner brings you closer together.
 If you need to have a tough talk, prepare by making a list of what you want to discuss.
 Honor your partner with mindful listening.
 Maintain eye contact and resist the temptation to interrupt.
 If you’re confused, repeat what your partner said in your own words.
 When both of you feel heard, you’re less likely to explode.

-Diffusing an argument takes patience, compassion, and forgiveness.
+Diffusing arguments in relationships takes patience, compassion, and forgiveness.
 But some arguments are too difficult to solve on your own.
 If you and your partner are struggling to see eye to eye, seeking professional help is the next best step.

 About the author: Lia Huynh, LMFT is a Licensed Marriage and Family Therapist practicing in the San Jose and Milpitas areas.
 She has been helping couples to reduce arguments and find love again for over 17 years.
 Learn more about her here.